 This technique is useful when there is a modification of the existing process and the observer watches the way of work closely.
 The observation might be active or passive and the observer documents.
-Additionally, the observer might himself perform some hands on activity to get a better understanding of the process.This technique is used in initiating and requirement gathering phase.
+As a result, the observer might himself perform some hands on activity to get a better understanding of the process.This technique is used in initiating and requirement gathering phase.

-Prototype are gradually iterated and helps the stakeholders visualize and ‘see’ the product.
 They also contribute in user interaction and getting feedback about the system.
-Prototypes are widely used to depict data/process navigation, requirements validation and scenario depictions.This technique is used in requirement gathering, executing and testing phase.
+Therefore Prototypes are widely used to depict data/process navigation, requirements validation and scenario depictions.This technique is used in requirement gathering, executing and testing phase.

 Although Business analysts are not explicitly asked to create test cases but they must understand what they constitute and how to create one, as they sometimes have to test functionalities by referring to the test cases.

 A test case is a document, which has a set of test data, preconditions, variables and expected results created to verify and validate whether a particular piece of functionality is behaving as intended (or as documented in the requirement documentation).
 So, a test case becomes a standardized document which should be referred every time a requirement has to undergo testing.